perezbalen/DialogueRPG/Assets/Plugins/crosstales/Common/README.txt

-﻿# crosstales LLC - Common package 2020.4.8
+﻿# crosstales LLC - Common package 2021.2.2

 ## Description
 This folder and its content is needed for all assets from "crosstales LLC".

-Please DON'T DELETE anything or the assets won't work anymore!
+Please DO NOT DELETE anything except the "Extras" or the assets will not work anymore!

+## Important:
+If the demo scenes of our assets look wrong ("Missing Prefabs", graphics missing etc.) please re-import "UI.unitypackage".

 ## Notes:

-### macOS (notarization and Mac App Store)
-To get an app through the Apples signing process, do one of the following things:

-1) Add the following key to the entitlement-file:
-<key>com.apple.security.cs.disable-library-validation</key><true/>

-2) Sign the libraries after building: codesign --deep --force --verify --verbose --timestamp --sign "Developer ID Application : YourCompanyName (0123456789)" "YourApp.app/Contents/Plugins/libProcessStart.bundle"

-If everything fails, delete "libProcessStart.bundle".
+The "Extras"-folder contains many packages that enhance your app.
+Please see the README for more information.